Experience How Kanban Simplifies & Improves Multi-Project Management

 It is now up to the participants to discover solutions to their challenges.

-Throughout the simulation participants practice using flow-metrics to make decisions related to the planning of multiple projects.
+Throughout the simulation participants practice using flow-metrics to make decisions related to the execution of multiple projects.

-Participants run the simulation in a fully functional Kanbanize instance.
-Although the aim of the simulation is not to learn about Kanbanize, one can still take home quite a bit about the tool.
+Participants run the simulation in a fully functional Businessmap (formerly Kanbanize) instance.
+Although the aim of the simulation is not to learn about Businessmap, one can still take home quite a bit about the tool.

 In a final discussion, participants share what they have learned and discuss how Kanban can simplify and improve multi-project management.

 At this point, participants are usually extremely curious to get to know Kanban practices better and to implement them in their own environment.
-An ideal time to think about building a first flow system during our next Kanban Bootcamp.
+An ideal time to think about building a first multi-project Kanban system during a Kanban Bootcamp.

 Book Now